-This article was last updated Jun 16, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 16, 2016.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 You may think that if you fly a specific airline that the card with the airline’s logo on it would be the best option, but that isn’t necessarily the case.